-Fallout 76's map is four times larger than Fallout 4, which means players will have lots of room to explore in Bethesda's post-apocalyptic West Virginia.
-We're all curious about how Fallout 76's map will be filled in, and what kinds of cool locations we'll find peppered around Fallout 76's Wasteland.
+Fallout 76's map is four times larger than Fallout 4, which means players have lots of room to explore in Bethesda's post-apocalyptic West Virginia.
+And there's lots to see: not only is the the Fallout 76 map a big one, it's packed with locations to visit.

 Fallout 76 is divided into six distinct regions with different biomes, flora, fauna, and levels of difficulty.

 The Forest: A wooded and mountainous area in the west that includes the towns of Charleston and Point Pleasant, plus the Nuka-Cola Quantum Plant.
-It's where Vault 76 is located and where players will begin the game, and so we can assume it's the easiest region to survive.
+It's where Vault 76 is located and where players will begin the game, so it's the easiest region to survive.

 The Mire: Located along the eastern portion of the map.
 It's home to Harper's Ferry, a town situated along the Potomac and Shenandoah rivers.